Crystal Castles: 2017: Planned fifth album, allegations from Glass and cancelled tour dates

-In 2017 a followup album, Amnesty (II), was in the works.
+In 2017, Kath announced that he and Frances had recorded new demos for a followup album, Amnesty (II).
 Following the success of their world tour, a North American leg was also announced for 2017.

-On October 24, 2017, Glass published an official statement that detailed events of Kath subjecting her to sexual, physical and mental abuse during her time in Crystal Castles.
+On October 24, 2017, Glass published a statement that detailed events of Kath subjecting her to sexual, physical and mental abuse during her time in Crystal Castles.
 She alleged that these patterns of abuse began when she started recording with Kath and continued to escalate until her eventual departure from Crystal Castles.
 Kath responded the same day in a statement issued to Pitchfork through his attorney, where he called the accusations "pure fiction" and said he was consulting with his lawyers as to his legal options.
 However the band cancelled the rest of their North American tour in light of Glass's accusations.

 2017–present: Inactivity and further sexual misconduct accusations

 Crystal Castles has since been inactive, having not released any new material, performed any concerts, or even provided any updates on its own status since prematurely ending their tour.
 It was revealed after Glass' accusations that the band's longtime manager James Sandom no longer worked with the group.
 Kath sued Glass for defamation, but his suit was dismissed by the court.
-On December 21, 2017, Police Constable Allyson Douglas-Cook of the Toronto Police Service confirmed that Kath (real name Palmieri) was the subject of a currently open Sex Crimes unit investigation.
+On December 21, 2017, Police Constable Allyson Douglas-Cook of the Toronto Police Service confirmed that Kath (real name Palmieri) was the subject of a Sex Crimes unit investigation.

 In an interview with The Daily Beast, Glass and four other women came forward alleging that Kath had sexually preyed on them when they were teenagers and he was in his mid to late twenties.
 With Kath using his fame with Crystal Castles and Kïll Cheerleadër to get in contact with them at a young age, the alleged victims stated that he took advantage of their naivety and supplied them with drugs and alcohol in order to coerce them into sexual acts.

 Glass later gave an interview with The Guardian and further elaborated on Kath's behavior towards her, commenting that he had thrown her phone out of a moving car, torn her hair out and lied about the nature of her rib injury.
 Kath had at several points gone against doctor's orders and made her perform when she was suffering from a concussion.
 Kath also held onto Glass' passport and controlled her finances, preventing her from having her own cell phone or credit card until a couple of years before she left.
 Glass also mentioned that if she ever thought of leaving Crystal Castles, Kath would threaten to replace her with someone "who's a better singer and who would put up with a lot worse than [she] would".
 After discovering that Kath had done similar actions towards other women, Glass felt it was her responsibility to come forward.
 Glass would disavow her work with Crystal Castles and asked fans to cease their support of the band.